 Before I get into it let’s rewind…

-I have been up many nights feeling icky (This is a massive understatement) because I strongly encouraged anyone who would listen to join all socials and share.
+I have been up many nights feeling icky (this is a massive understatement) because I strongly encouraged anyone who would listen to join all social media and share.
 But that was in the early days.
-I still believe in social media for promotion and marketing and brand development and I still think it can be beneficial.
-If it could take up less of our time.
-This is one of the many reasons why I have also been delving into the world of AI Marketing.
+I still believe in social media for promotion, marketing, and brand development, and I still think it can be beneficial if it could take up less of our time.
+This is one of the many reasons I have also been delving into AI Marketing.

 I get it.
-It’s easy to feel burnt out from giving your all to a platform that just doesn’t seem to love you back.
+Feeling burnt out from giving your all to a platform that doesn’t seem to love you back is easy.
 Even if you love Instagram (which, of course you do, we all do) it can still occasionally feel like you’re shouting (or sending photos) into the void.

 So, what’s a musician to do?
 When it feels like Instagram, TikTok, and YouTube are the only choices, and they’ve been alluding you, how do you make your next move?